 Ads we feature have been independently selected and reviewed.
 If you make a purchase using the links included, we may earn a commission, which helps support the site.

 Get rich fast schemes have been around for a long, long time.
 Why?
-Because everybody wants something for nothing, or at least by expending the least effort possible.
+Because everybody wants something for nothing (Socialism in America is a hot topic right now), or at least by expending the least effort possible.
+People want to hear what they want to hear.
+If not, we wouldn’t be such a ripe crop for fake news.
 If it sounds too good to be true…

-The fact is that the digital age has ushered in a whole new generation of characters determined to separate us from our money.
+The fact is that the digital age has ushered in a whole new generation of shady characters determined to separate us from our money.
 It is just a lot easier to reach a lot more suckers.
-Let’s take a look at a few that are taking up space in our email accounts.
+As P. T. Barnum said, “There’s a sucker born every minute.”
+Let’s take a look at a few email and other scams that are taking up space in our email accounts.

 Trump Bonus Checks

-I just got this one this morning.
-As with most of these messages, you have to watch a real snoozer of a long video while the narrator skirts around the meat of the matter.
+I’ve been getting this one for a while now.
+As with most of these messages, you have to watch a real snoozer of a long, long video while the narrator skirts around the meat of the matter until the very end.